Google My Business is a free-to-use platform for attracting local traffic and increasing your company's current awareness.

 Even if you spread the login information throughout your organization, when a person quits, you must go and reset the password due to security concerns, causing chaos about the new login information.

-Managing multiple locations on Google Business Profile through a single master account helps Google understand that all these businesses are a part of one company.
+Managing multiple locations on Google My Business through a single master account helps Google understand that all these businesses are a part of one company.
 So, they will be placed based on geographical proximity to local searches.

-Google Business Profile location group is also known as a "Business group".
+Google My Business location group is also known as a "Business group".
 Business groups are a valuable alternative to handle location management with multiple users.
 Business groups function similarly to a shared drive for your locations, providing an easy method for employees to share access to a range of locations.

 Before diving into managing the Google Business Profile location group, let's focus on adding multiple locations to Google My Business.